The Appleton Manufacturing Company of Batavia

 to offer "Chanticleer" style engines.

-(all components were made in their own modern facility in Batavia? -
+(all components were made in their own modern facility in Batavia) in their 1914 catalog.

 It is